lilab-bcb/cumulus/docs/cellranger.rst

 	  - Force the web summary HTML and metrics summary CSV to only report on a particular chain type.
 The accepted values are: auto for autodetection based on TR vs IG representation, TR for T cell receptors, IG for B cell receptors, all for all chain types
 	  - TR
 	  -
-	* - antibody_barcode_file
-	  - Antibody barcodes in csv format for the adt task
-	  - antibody_barcodes.csv
-	  -
 	* - max_mismatch
-	  - Maximum hamming distance in antibody barcodes for the adt task
+	  - Maximum hamming distance in feature barcodes for the adt task
 	  - 3
 	  - 3
 	* - cellranger_version
-	  - Cellranger version, could be 3.0.0, 2.2.0, 2.1.1
+	  - Cellranger version, could be 2.11, 2.2.0, 3.0.0, 3.0.2
 	  - "2.2.0"
 	  - "2.2.0"
 	* - num_cpu